9KelvinN/PokerChipSimulator/README.md

 # CSE143Final
-Poker Chips Simulator is a web app that simulates the betting of poker chips.
+Poker Chip Simulator is a web app that simulates the betting of poker chips.
 It is best used with friends in a real life setting with a deck of cards.
 The web app is NOT the full implementation of poker; it only simulates the chips.

 ## Website:
 To access our final project, Poker Chips Simulator, please go to http://54.218.193.60:3000/.
 You must have an internet connection and JavaScript must be enabled.